Lapland-UAS-Tequ/tequ-jetson-basler/README.md

 # tequ-jetson-basler

-This repository is updated 26th October to use official Basler Gstreamer plug-in to fetch data from Basler cameras.
+This repository is updated to use official Basler Gstreamer plug-in to fetch data from Basler cameras.
 Follow track 1 to install and use official plugin and track 2 to install unofficial plugin.
 Unofficial plug-in guide is no longer updated.

-Tested setups:
+Tested platforms:
 - NVIDIA Jetson AGX Orin Developer Kit, Jetpack 5.0.2
 - NVIDIA Jetson Nano, Jetpack 4.6.1
 - Neousys NRU-120S (Jetson AGX Xavier, Jetpack 4.6.1)

+Basler software & hardware used:
 - Basler daA3840-45uc USB3 camera
 - Pylon 7.2.1.25747